facjure/public-domain-poetry/README.md

 Poetroid is built using an open-source platform to discover poetry together.
 Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified language, written in [Clojure](http://clojure.org).

+The platform will include web crawlers in conjunction with poets, students, and publishers helping us to build the world's largest open poetry library, together.

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).

-## Past, Present, and Future

-Past versions of this app were written in [Python](http://www.python.org/) and [Javascript](http://en.wikipedia.org/wiki/JavaScript), now archived, and available on request.

-Currently, a prototype (without the platform), showcasing two thousand poems with a basic search exists [here](http://poetroid.com/).
-When a poet searches for a poem by title or author, the page shows the restored poem, aligned typographically, line endings intact, to fit the shape of their screen.
-Tags and metadata can be clicked naturally to discover similar poems' metadata.
-An in-line, [Markdown](http://daringfireball.net/projects/markdown/) based editor with live preview, inspired from [Medium](https://medium.com/), is also available to approved curators.

-The Future will include web crawlers in conjunction with poets, students, and publishers helping us to build the world's largest open poetry library, together.

 ## Resources